pelectron/static_gui_library/concepts.md

 // items provided by sgl store their input handler as an sgl::Callable sgl::Callable<sgl::error(T&,sgl::Input)> handler_4{/*...*/};

-// Now, for any T modelling Item, Page or Menu,
+// Now for a type T provided by sgl, i.e. an Item, Page or Menu T t{/*...*/};
-T t{/*...*/};

 // any of the following lines will compile